tonytw1/squirrel-detector/README.md

 The version of the `nvidia-driver` in the Docker image must exactly match the version running on the host machine.

 We can install the TensorFlow dependencies on top of this base image to produce a training image.

 Build the training image:
 ```
 docker build -t eelpie:training retraining/
 ```

 We then want to run this training image with our project and training data mounted.

-Run the training image with the detector git project mounted as a volume at /home/retraining and the training data mounted at /home/training
+Run the training image with the detector git project mounted as a volume at /home/retraining and the training data mounted at /home/training:
 ```
 docker run -it --gpus all --name train -v '/home/tony/git/squirrel-detector:/home' -v '/home/tony/training:/home/training' -w '/home/retraining' eelpie:training bash train.bash
 ```

-To reattach to the training container:
+To reattach to the training container to monitor progress:
 ```
 docker exec -it train bash
 ```